MystenLabs/sui/crates/sui-framework/docs/sui_system.md

 <code>max_validator_count: u64</code>
 </dt>
 <dd>
- Maximum number of validator candidates at any moment.
+ Maximum number of active validators at any moment.
  We do not allow the number of validators in any epoch to go above this.
 </dd>
 <dt>